dbulashevich/dbulashevich.github.io/_drafts/passwords.md

 <details><summary>The less frequently I change my passwords the better.</summary>

-Even decent passwords may be cracked if an attacker has managed to steal database of password hashes from an attacked system.
+Even decent passwords may be cracked if an attacker has managed to steal password hashes from an attacked system.
 The time needed to guess a password depends on the password strength.
 For more details on this topic you may refer either to [Password strength][passwords] article on Wikipedia or NIST publication [Electronic Authentication Guideline][NIST_EAG].

 For our goals the simple rule is "a long password gives you more time to change it after compromising the password's hash".
-The culprit is detecting of hash compromising.
-For regular online services you may assume that someone stoles databases immediately after every password change, cause most probably system administrator can download the database.
-This is the reason why some services require password to be changed regularly.
+The problem is the detection of hash compromising.
+For regular online services you may assume that someone steals databases immediately after every password change, cause most probably a system administrator can download the database.
+This is the reason why some services force you to change passwords regularly.

 What could really help here is an alarm that someone has just stolen your data.
 This allows you to change passwords not regularly, but only after an incident.
 </details>